(LEAD) S. Korea confirms another case of highly pathogenic bird flu | Yonhap News Agency

 By Kang Yoon-seung

+The farm was raising 7,000 birds.
+All poultry within a 3-kilometer radius of the infected farm were culled, officials said.

-The country has now confirmed 84 cases of highly pathogenic bird flu linked to fowl farms since late November, when it reported the first such case in nearly three years.
+The country has now confirmed a total of 85 cases of highly pathogenic bird flu linked to fowl farms since late November, when it reported the first such case in nearly three years.

-The number of confirmed infections traced to wild birds also reached 127 as of Tuesday.

-South Korea has so far culled nearly 25 million poultry to prevent the spread of the virus among local farms, which led to an uptick in the consumer price of poultry goods.

-The average consumer price of eggs especially continued to rise, advancing 42.1 percent on-year over the past week.
-Prices of chicken and duck meat increased 16.4 percent and 40.1 percent, respectively, over the period.
+Amid the spread of the avian influenza, the local consumer price of eggs spiked 42.4 percent over the past week from a year earlier.
+Those of chicken and duck meat also shot up 15.6 percent and 38.5 percent, respectively, the data showed.

-To stabilize prices, the country recently decided to import a total of 50,000 tons of fresh eggs and seven other types of egg products without tariffs until June 30.
+The country plans to release 20 million units of imported fresh eggs ahead of the Lunar New Year's holiday slated for next week.
+The government has recently decided to import a total of 50,000 tons of fresh eggs and seven other types of egg products without tariffs until June 30.

+The Ministry of Economy and Finance said earlier in the day the country will import some 24 million eggs after the Lunar New Year's holiday.

+Cases from wild birds also continued to pile up to reach 129.

 South Korea identified a whopping 340 cases of the H5N8 strain of avian influenza traced to poultry farms during the previous wave, which ran from October 2016 to January 2017.